Toys“R”Us Safety Standards and Practices

 As of June 28, 2011, all cribs manufactured and sold in the U.S. must comply with tough new federal safety standards.
 The new standards, which apply to full-size and non full-size cribs, prohibit the manufacture or sale of traditional drop-side rail cribs, strengthen crib slats and mattress supports, improve the quality of hardware and require more rigorous testing.
 As a company dedicated to the safety of children, Toys“R”Us, Inc. proactively made the decision to eliminate drop-side cribs from its assortment before these requirements were put in place, and we have not carried drop-side cribs since December 2009.
 All cribs sold in our stores and online are fully compliant with the updated standards mandated by the U.S. Consumer Product Safety Commission (CPSC).

-Prior to federal regulations being put in place in 2008, Toys“R”Us, Inc. proactively mandated that baby products shipped to the company must be produced without the addition of phthalates which have raised concerns about infant safety.
+Prior to federal regulations being put in place in 2008, Toys“R”Us, Inc. proactively mandated that baby products shipped to the company must be produced without the addition of phthalates that have raised concerns about infant safety.

 Recognizing that some of our customers are seeking PVC-free products for infants, since 2007 the company has taken steps to eliminate or reduce PVC in baby products manufactured exclusively for Toys“R”Us, Inc. Specific categories, such as vinyl bibs, have been removed entirely from store inventories and replaced with PVC-free merchandise lines.
 In addition, PVC reductions have been made in certain infant bath, feeding and teething lines produced solely for the company.
 Toys“R”Us, Inc. continues to look for ways to reduce or replace PVC in its exclusive product offerings for infants.